sous-chefs/openldap/TESTING.md

 This cookbook includes support for running tests via Test Kitchen (1.0).
 This has some requirements.

-1. You must be using the Git repository, rather than the downloaded cookbook from the Chef Community Site.
+1. You must be using the Git repository, rather than the downloaded cookbook from the Supermarket Site.
-2. You must have Vagrant 1.1 installed.
+2. You must have Vagrant 1.1+ installed.
-3. You must have a "sane" Ruby 1.9.3 environment.
+3. You must have a "sane" Ruby 1.9.3+ environment.

 Once the above requirements are met, install the additional requirements: